CPR advocates for equal access to quality healthcare for people with disabilities so that they can live full and healthy lives in their communities.

 More than 10 million people with disabilities rely on Medicaid to access these important healthcare services.
 Nearly half a million more people with disabilities are on waitlists for HCBS services.

-Millions of low-income children with disabilities depend on Medicaid for services and treatment of medical and mental health illnesses.
-They too need Medicaid.
+Millions of low-income children with disabilities also depend on Medicaid for the services necessary to treatment their medical and behavioral health conditions.

 Protecting the Affordable Care Act

 The Affordable Care Act (ACA), which expanded health insurance, provides important benefits and protections to people with disabilities.
-Important provisions include:
+Key provisions include: